 Physically, Methamphetamine hydrochloride comes in a powder form.
-It ranges in color from light brown to white to a chunky crystal that looks like ice.
-Meth also goes by the street names of crank, crystal, glass, ice, meth, rock candy or speed.
+You can see ranges in color from light brown to white to a chunky crystal that looks like ice.
+Meth is famous by street name too, crank, crystal, glass, ice, meth, rock candy or speed.

 How does it work?

-Meth works by increasing the amount of the neurotransmitter dopamine in the brain.
-Dopamine is associated with feelings of pleasure in the brain’s reward system.
+Meth’s nature of working is such that it increases the amount of neurotransmitter dopamine in the brain.
+Dopamine is related to feelings of pleasure in the brain’s reward system.